 - A stem cell transplant is a method of replacing immature blood-forming cells that were destroyed by cancer treatment.
 The stem cells are given to the person after cancer treatment to help the bone marrow recover and continue producing healthy blood cells.

 - A bloodless stem cell transplant is an option for patients that prefer "no blood" methods of medical and surgical treatments.
 During a bloodless stem cell transplant, doctors remove some of your stem cells (which produce the body's blood cells) prior to high-dose chemotherapy.
 Once collected, these blood-forming cells are frozen until the high-dose chemotherapy is completed.
 Then the stem cells are re-infused into the patient.
-Learn more about bloodless medicine options at the Center for Bloodless Medicine and Surgery.
+Learn more about bloodless medicine options at the Center for Transfusion-Free Medicine.

 - A cord blood transplant involves removing stem cells from a baby's umbilical cord immediately after birth and storing them for future use.
 Cord blood cells may be an alternative stem cell source for patients without a matched, unrelated donor.